Anatoly Maistruk: Investigation and arrest

 As the Voronezh killings occurred while he was still in prison, Holbek Kambarov was eventually released from custody and returned to Namangan.
 Using the description of the seller he had provided to authorities, a facial composite was developed and distributed to papers across the USSR.

 A police officer from Ust-Ilimsk noticed that the facial composite bore a striking resemblance to his friend, Anatoly Maistruk, but initially dismissed it as a funny coincidence.
 After learning about the composite from the officer, Maistruk went into hiding - during this time, blood and hair analysis conducted on his car linked him to the crime scenes.
 After interviewing Maistruk's current girlfriend, they learned that he had a habit of immediately undressing, jumping into bed and fondling her breasts when he returned from work, which investigators decided to use as a trap.

 Mazitov and two of his colleagues were tasked with arresting Maistruk, and to do so, they sent a fake telegram in Leonid's name, telling Anatoly that it's safe to come back.
-Mazitov dressed up as his girlfriend and laid in bed while the two other officers stayed on guard in the kitchen.
+Mazitov dressed up as his girlfriend and lay in bed while the two other officers stayed on guard in the kitchen.
 After waiting for two days, Maistruk appeared and did his usual routine, but in the midst of his confusion, he was knocked out by the officers and detained.